-Babylon Village just got its first salt cave.
+Babylon Village just got a brand new salt cave.

 Opulence New York, the village’s newest wellness spa, opened last week at 11 West Main Street in the former home of Simply Wax and Lash Studio.